mrkkrp/markkarpov.com/tutorial/megaparsec.md

 type Parser = Parsec Void MyStream
 ```

-The next step is to define basic parsers on top of `token` and (if it makes
+The next step is to define basic parsers on top of the `token` and (if it
-sense) `tokens` primitives.
-For the streams that are supported
+makes sense) `tokens` primitives.
+For the streams that are supported out of
-out-of-the-box we have `Text.Megaparsec.Byte` and `Text.Megaparsec.Char`
+the box we have the `Text.Megaparsec.Byte` and `Text.Megaparsec.Char`
 modules, but if we are to work with custom tokens, we need custom helpers.

 ```haskell